r-o-b-o-t-o/strapi-azerothcore/README.md

     ```

     The `code` is from a link sent via email when using the `reset-password` endpoint.
-    `password` is the new password to set, and `passwordConfirmation` must be the value of a repeat field in the form on your frontend.
+    `password` is the new password to set, and `passwordConfirmation` must be the value of a "repeat password" field in the form on your frontend.

 -   **Change Password**
     POST `/api/strapi-azerothcore/auth/change-password`